Grow Healthy Aquarium Plants With This

 You may not think that aquarium plants can melt, but they certainly can.
 The type of substrate you are using may be to blame, especially if it’s of the sand variety.

-Sand substrate provides neither nutrient content nor the ability to absorb any nutrients.
+The sand substrate provides neither nutrient content nor the ability to absorb any nutrients.
 Without this factor, your plants could appear as though they are melting.

-Sand is also very dense and can actually suffocate some types of aquarium plants.
+Sand is also very dense and can suffocate some types of aquarium plants.
 That’s why it’s so important to choose the right type of substrate for your aquarium plants.

 You may also want to check the lighting level to make sure it’s not too high.
 This can also lead to plant melting.